FACorreiaa/go-poi-au-suggestions/tech.example.md

 Google Cloud Run (with Containers): Push your custom PostGIS+pgvector image to Container Registry or Artifact Registry, then deploy a Cloud Run service using that image.
 You’ll need to configure a private VPC connector so your application can reach it.

 Google Kubernetes Engine (GKE): Use your Docker Compose definitions as Kubernetes Deployments/StatefulSets via Kompose or manually convert them.
-Store postgres-wanderwise as a StatefulSet with a PersistentVolumeClaim and initContainer for your SQL scripts.
+Store postgres-loci as a StatefulSet with a PersistentVolumeClaim and initContainer for your SQL scripts.

 Cloud SQL for PostgreSQL: If you’d rather use managed Postgres, Cloud SQL doesn’t support custom extensions like pgvector out of the box.
 You’d need a self-managed instance (GCE VM or GKE) to retain the pgvector and PostGIS extensions.